aspose-total/Aspose.Total-Products/total/en/python-net/conversion/bmp-to-ost/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert BMP to OST format for various reasons.
+OST format is a proprietary file format used by Microsoft Outlook to store emails, contacts, tasks, calendar items, and other data.
+It is a compressed, binary file format that is used to store data locally on the user's computer.
+BMP is a popular image format used for storing bitmap images.
+It is a raster graphics image format used to store digital images.
+Converting BMP to OST format can help to store the image data in a more efficient and secure manner.

+<h2>How Aspose.Total helps for bmp to ost conversion</h2>

-For a Python developer, who is trying to add a BMP to OST conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a comprehensive set of APIs to automate the conversion process.
+It includes [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that makes the conversion of BMP to OST format easy using Python.
 It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
 Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into OST format.
+The API provides a simple and efficient way to convert BMP to OST format without any manual intervention.
+It also provides various features such as support for different versions of Microsoft Outlook, support for different image formats, and support for different versions of Python.

 {{% /blocks/products/pf/feature-page-summary %}}